The secrets of Quiberon Bay

 The document is in French only, with many pictures and graphs.

-It is downloadable HERE
+It is downloadable HERE for free.

 THE TIDAL STREAMS

 The tidal stream atlas shown below refers to the tide at Port-Tudy on Groix Island. (max.
 10 minutes difference to Quiberon)

 During the Worlds neap tides are expected, so the tidal streams will be rather weak but not negligible.

 Note: PM means "pleine mer" (i. e.
 High Water), BM means "basse mer" (i. e.
 Low Water)